getjerry/stream-regex/site/index.md

 ### Matching

 The `match` method on `StreamRegex` takes a `Readable` stream to match against.
-The results of the match are provided via callback.
+A new stream is returned that will have the matched strings.

 ```typescript
 match(input: Readable, onMatch: (match: string) => void, options: MatchOptions = {}): void